pradeep-mishra/cmdhop/README.md

 - showInSearch : true|false to list item in command palatte (if you want to list any action as hotkey only then this option can be used)
 - matchURL : to set the url for an action (if this option is provided then action will load when the url of site match with the matchURL)
 - excludeURL : to exclude and specific route for this action
+- exactMatch : true|false to exact macth the url (default: false)
 - groupBy : specify the css query to collect all elements to show as an sub list
 - list : object to set the properties of sub list (should be used with groupBy option)

+###### list options

+- title : can be either static string or css select for element (for static string use : as a prefix e.g :Item)
+- header : static string for header of sublist

 #### Example of groupBy and list option to create sub pallate